Electric circuit model of microwave optomechanics

 Eq. (\ref{eqn:motionx}) is solved by mimicking a {\it rotating wave approximation}, a method initially developed for resonances in atom optics and nuclear magnetic resonance \citep{rwa_paper}.
 For our classical treatment, it simply means that we are concerned by the dynamics of each component of Eq. (\ref{eqn:ansatz}) only around its main frequency $\omega_n$ (what is called a ``rotating frame'', as opposed to the ``laboratory frame'' for the full signal), assuming time-variations of $x$ and $\mu_n$ to be slow (valid for high-$Q$ microwave and mechanical resonances).
-Reminding $\omega_{l} \approx \omega_{p} \approx \omega_{h} \approx \omega_c$, the flux amplitudes inside the cavity acting on the mechanical oscillator are:
+As stated above $\Omega_m \ll \omega_c$, which allows us to make the approximation $\omega_{l} \approx \omega_{p} \approx \omega_{h} \approx \omega_c$.
+Then, the flux amplitudes inside the cavity acting on the mechanical oscillator are:

 having defined:

 the {\it cavity susceptibilities} associated to each spectral component.